Akiki Nyabongo: Other projects

 Nyabongo published a few folktale collections in the 1930s.
 In 1937, he published Bisoro Stories (1937), succeeded by Bisoro Stories II (1939).
 Winds and Lights: African Fairy Tales was published in 1939.

-Nyabongo also produced an unpublished manuscript, "Yali the Savage," which intended to introduce the American actor, singer and activist Paul Robeson.
+Nyabongo also produced an unpublished manuscript, Yali the Savage, which intended to introduce the American actor, singer and activist Paul Robeson.
 This draft is now preserved at the Queen's College's "The Nyabongo Papers" archival collection.
-The author's last known project published was a Rutooro-language book, Oruhenda, which described the Toro region's culture, tradition, and arcane palace language.
+The author's last known project published was a Rutooro-language book, Oruhenda, which described the Tooro region's culture, tradition, and arcane palace language.

 As an Oxford-trained anthropologist, Nyabongo once researched Ebito, the ancient Ugandan language based on flowers.
 In this study, he disregarded his identity as a pan-African political activist but meant to suggest the mobility and interconnectedness of ancient Uganda via overlapping cultural practices.
 However, Nyabongo failed to complete this research.
 The project lacked funding.
-More importantly, the Toro Kingdom asked him to go back to Uganda to help negotiate independence from Britain.
+More importantly, the Tooro Kingdom asked him to go back to Uganda to help negotiate independence from Britain.

 Death

-Akiki Nyabongo died at Jinja Hospital in Uganda on October 2, 1975 at the age of 65.
+Akiki Nyabongo died at Jinja Hospital in Uganda on October 2, 1975, at the age of 65.

 He was survived by his wife, Ada Naomi Nyabongo, and his son, Amoti Nyabongo.